White-White/Visual-Regular-Expression/README.md

 ## Acknowledgments

 * I learned these shits from [The Dragon Book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools)
-* This project is heavily inpired the work of [Russ Cox](https://swtch.com/~rsc/).
+* This project is heavily inpired by the work of [Russ Cox](https://swtch.com/~rsc/).
 One lost soul (like me) can find some great articles about regular expression from [Regular Expression Matching Can Be Simple And Fast](https://swtch.com/~rsc/regexp/regexp1.html)
-* This project is a good example of using [Graphviz](https://www.graphviz.org/) as a c-library in your project.
+* This project is also a good example of using [Graphviz](https://www.graphviz.org/) as a c-library in your project.
 Many thanks to people behind Graphviz.